alihan98ersoy/markdown_files/godot_awesome/v001/markdownFiles/newsUpdates/📰 News & Updates – August 2025.md

-# 📰 News & Updates – August 2025

-Welcome to the latest **Godot Awesome News & Updates**!
-Here’s what’s been happening in the **Godot Engine** world and the wider indie game dev community this month. 🚀

----

 ## 🔥 Godot 4.3 Beta Released
 The Godot team has officially released **Godot 4.3 Beta**, featuring:
 - Significant **3D performance improvements** with Vulkan